 - Use this “recipe” on your carpets, to kill germs and give the house an immediate clean smell.

-(3) Proper Immune Support
+Get Proper Immune Support

 Food is the first step to staying healthy, but even the best we can do often leaves us lacking different vitamins and minerals.
-Last winter I was working full-time with a baby and quite frankly, Vitamin C was my lifesaver!

 Get rid of your chemical cleaners and personal care products.
 I could go into huge detail here, but will try to keep it simple.
 Currently there are over 10,000 different chemicals being used in our cleaning and personal care products.
 These chemicals are not regulated in any way for safety and hundreds of new ones are added each year.